If you have ever wondered what goes into making the most common writing instrument in the world, the ballpoint pen, you are not alone.

-A novelty pen is any ballpoint pen that is made with some sort of fun or unique feature.
+Manufacturers make a novelty pen with some sort of fun or unique feature.

-This could mean the entire pen is shaped like a car or an animal, or it could mean the barrel of the pen lights-up or glows in the dark.
+The entire pen might have the shape of a car or an animal, or the barrel of the pen might light up or glow in the dark.

 A novelty pen typically has some sort of gimmick and are wood or plastic pens although you may find some luxury finishes in novelty pens.

-1,000 years ago pens were made out of whittled reeds or swan feathers cut into quills.
+People made pens out of whittled reeds or swan feathers, cut into quills 1,000 years ago.

-Pens could not retain large quantities of ink, so a naturally occurring hollow tube was cut into a point with a slit down the center of the point to channel the ink.
+Pens couldn't hold much ink, so they cut a naturally occurring hollow tube into a point with a slit down the center to channel the ink.

-The pen was then dipped into ink repeatedly through the writing process to refill the hollow chamber.
+Writers dipped the pen into ink repeatedly during the writing process to refill the hollow chamber.

 The dip pen was eventually, though briefly, replaced with the fountain pen, but fountain pens had a short life as the most popular writing instrument due to the rise in manufacturing and the invention of ballpoint pens.